smart-trains/raspberry-pi/README.md

 # smart_trains
-Capstone project Smart Trains' code base
+Capstone project Smart Trains' code base: raspberry pi component

+Captures code to be ran on the raspberry pi.